 When the water is running off, larger fly patterns to a size 8 to 10 using silvers, golds and orange, red and blue patterns can be relied upon.
 When water conditions are lower, fish can take small flies to a size 14 teal blue and silver, silver stoats tail and more traditional dry fly patterns used on the surface to stir the fish lying in the runs and tails of pools.

 Sturdy footwear is recommended and wading isn’t recommended or even necessary.

-Access is marked on the plan/map on our Fishpal pages and can be downloaded.
+Access is marked on the plan/map, which will be emailed with your booking confirmation email.
 This Map marked clearly on it, the brown track, known locally as the Toll arias, including parking spots and ingress and egress to the water by field gates onto the road.

 Worm, shrimp and prawn are not permitted on Egton Estate fishery.

 The Wheatsheaf Inn at Egton provides an excellent pint of local beer and a sandwich though fishermen may bring their own and take it away with them afterwards.
 The Horseshoe Hotel is also excellent which boasts a cast of the largest salmon caught on the Yorkshire Esk, proudly mounted in the bar.
 Whitby is 10 minutes drive away, boasting tremendous history and the North Yorkshire Moors, important for its Heather habitat and ground nesting birds is on the doorstep.